This blog may contain affiliate links. Read our disclosure policy for more info.

-The TSS Earnslaw is, in fact, the last remaining vessel from the gold rush, and I reckon it’s a must-do tour in Queenstown.
+The TSS Earnslaw is, in fact, the last remaining vessel from the gold rush.
+The tour company RealNZ (previously called Real Journeys) restored the ship and now offers this tour, which I reckon is a must-do tour in Queenstown.
 It’s a traditional coal-powered ship, and while on board, you can watch workers shoveling coal into the burner!

 Also included in this particular tour is a sheep shearing demonstration as well as the chance to see the sheep dogs round up the sheep.
 It’s such a great experience, and kids especially love this part of the tour.

 Allow 3.5 hours for this tour, and prices start at $147 NZD per adult.
 The TSS Earnslaw departs from its dock at 88 Beach Street, right in the heart of downtown Queenstown.

 If you’re a ‘ringer’ – aka a Lord of the Rings fan, I think it’s safe to say that visiting New Zealand is on your bucket list.
 Many kiwis credit this insanely popular movie franchise with putting New Zealand on the tourist map!